pelensky/pelensky/README.md

 ## Working Hours
 I get in to work between 8.30am and 8.45am, and aim to be out the door by no later than 5.30pm.

-I like to eat lunch outside if it's sunny, and in a group if people are around.
-I make a point of never eating by myself at my desk and continuing to work.
+I like to eat lunch outside if it's sunny!
+I appreciate the social aspect of eating lunch as a group, as well as taking a break, so you won't find me eating at my desk while continuing to work.

 I have Slack on my phone, but notifications disabled.